NF discography

 American rapper NF has released five studio albums and three EPs.
 His first major-label album, Mansion, was released on March 31, 2015.
 His second studio album, Therapy Session, was released on April 22, 2016, and peaked at number 12 on the US Billboard 200.

 NF achieved mainstream popularity in 2017 with Perception; the album charted at number one in the United States and was certified platinum, while its third single, "Let You Down", reached number twelve on the US Billboard Hot 100, and was a top-ten hit internationally.
 He achieved similar commercial success with his follow up The Search (2019).
 He released the mixtape Clouds in 2021, which peaked at number 3 on the US Billboard 200 chart.

-Feuerstein's most recent album, Hope, released on April 7, 2023, had commercial success and peaked at number 2 on the US Billboard 200.
+Feuerstein's album, Hope, released on April 7, 2023, had commercial success and peaked at number 2 on the US Billboard 200.
+An extended play, Fear (2025), peaked at number 4 on the chart.